craigfrancis/iframe-height/readme.md

 This can be solved with a setTimeout(), which is not ideal.

-In the future [ResizeObserver](https://github.com/WICG/ResizeObserver/blob/master/explainer.md) might help a little bit, but it still requires quite a bit of JavaScript, and does not work Cross-Domain.
+In the future [ResizeObserver](https://github.com/WICG/ResizeObserver/blob/master/explainer.md) might help, but it still requires quite a bit of JavaScript, and does not work Cross-Domain.

 ### Cross Domain